Only 92 Dresses Created

 What is not to love on this dress???
 Rainbows and flowers, it has it all and then some.
 She will have so much fun creating, twirling, dancing, living in this fun design.

 - 2 way twirly dress for girls featuring a more than full circle twirly® skirt.

-- Contrasting panels with our exclusive retro flowers.
+- Contrasting panels with our exclusive blue, turquoise floral print with contrasting inserts in our pretty sparkly purple and tie dye fuchsia pink.
 The panels create a different look on the skirt depending upon which bodice she chooses to wear in the front.

 - Fully lined bodice.